-Several international conventions have been adopted by the United Nations to counter the evil of terrorism but each of them covers only a specific aspect of international terrorism.
-Since there is no single type of goal that the terrorists pursue, no single type of conflict and no single centre of gravity that, if neutralised, would eliminate the problem of terrorism; therefore, multilateral cooperation with synchronization of efforts at the international level is essential for tackling the scourge of terrorism.
-The international community needs to show a far greater commitment and resolve than is evident today in order to avert total chaos and disintegration of the societies afflicted by terrorist acts in various parts of the world.
-It is imperative to conclude a Comprehensive Convention on International Terrorism (CCIT) which would be a comprehensive multilateral legal instrument to deal with terrorism in an effective and integrated manner.
-India had presented in the UN General Assembly a draft CCIT as far back as 1996 and since then it has been actively pursuing with other Member States the expeditious finalization of the CCIT.
+Several international conventions have been adopted by the United Nations to counter the scourge of terrorism, but each of them covers only a specific aspect of international terrorism.
+Since there is no single goal that terrorists pursue, no single conflict and no single centre of gravity - if neutralized - would eliminate the problem of terrorism.
+Therefore, multilateral cooperation with synchronized efforts at the international level is essential for tackling this problem.
+The international community needs to show a far greater commitment and resolve than is evident today in order to avert total chaos and the disintegration of societies afflicted by terrorist acts in various parts of the world.
+It is imperative to conclude a Comprehensive Convention on International Terrorism (CCIT), which would be a holistic multilateral legal instrument to deal with terrorism in an effective and integrated manner.
+The Outcome Document of the 2005 World Summit reiterated the urgency to conclude a CCIT during the 60th UN General Assembly's session.
+Regrettably, there has not been much progress in reaching agreement on some outstanding contentious issues, such as references to the right to self-determination and international humanitarian law, as mentioned in the draft CCIT.
+India had presented to the UN General Assembly a draft CCIT as far back as 1996, and since then, it has been actively pursuing with other Member States the expeditious finalization of the CCIT.